SuperScript/make-help/README.md

 ## Overview

-make-help lets you document your Makefile targets directly in the source using special comments.
-These comments are automatically extracted and displayed when running `make` with no arguments or `make help`.
+With make-help you document Makefile targets directly in the source using special comments.
+These comments are automatically extracted and displayed when running `make help`.

 ## Usage

-Just run `make` to see how it works!
+Just run `make` in this project to see how it works!
 Including `make.mk` at the top of your main Makefile means the default target will show documentation for all targets in your project.

 Add help text to your Makefiles using `#_#` comments for your targets: